zachrugpad/adm-docs/docs/fulfillment.md

 #### `line_items`
 - Type: `array`
 - Description: The order line items and the quantity of each which should be fulfilled.
-If this property is undefined, then all of the fulfillment order line items of the associated order are fulfilled.
   - **`sku`**: (string) The SKU of the order line item.
   - **`quantity`**: (integer) The quantity of the order line item, minimum of 1.